MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variables-pane/variable-data-types/datatype-properties.md

 ![The Count variable property of the file datatype.](../../media/datatype-properties/files-count.png)

-The data types that have properties are displayed in the following list.
+The data types that have properties are displayed in the following lists.

 ## Texts
 - **Length** - The length of the stored text in characters.